“GET on the bus!”

 Now supporters heading for home games at St Mary’s Stadium could be literally doing just that – for free.

-Following an approach from council planners, Southampton Football Club could be on the verge of bringing back free bus travel for the thousands of fans making their way to Premier League games at the stadium.
+Following an approach from council planners, Southampton Football Club could be on the verge of bringing back free bus travel for the thousands of fans making their way to Premier League games at

 Planning chiefs are currently in negotiations with club bosses over the reintroduction of the scheme for ticket-holders.

-It comes four years after Saints were given council permission to stop providing ticketholders with free bus travel to St Mary’s from within the city in a bid to save around £150,000 in subsidies to bus companies.
+It comes four years after Saints were given council permission to stop providing ticketholders with free bus travel to St Mary’s from within the city in a bid to save around £150,000 in subsidies

 The club, then in financial trouble, had claimed the scheme was unaffordable after a drop in attendances.